uruvelakassapa/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

 - **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1jlvu6d/is_this_a_correct_way_of_practicing/mkaw8y0/)** _2025-03-29 03:25:19:

     Sounds like precisely the wrong direction to go in.
 That quietude is probably based on the novelty of living a simpler life externally and will not last long.
 The pressure of the hindrances will become apparent again at some point (more likely than not, it's already there; it's just overlooked), and that's where the work lies.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1jlvu6d/is_this_a_correct_way_of_practicing/mkgqvdt/)** _2025-03-30 03:27:07 *(in reply to a comment not included)*:

+    Because it's not like you have a choice.
+The hindrances never go into limbo.
+If you just practice something because you find it calming or enjoyable, not examining what the attitude behind it is, you will be under the thumb of one hindrance or the other.
+That means nothing of fundamental value will be developed and right understanding will not arise (since the hindrances are what block it).

 ---